-Most of the time you will need to attend an interview at the U.S. embassy or consulate in your country before you will get your visa.
-This interview includes a biometrics appointment where an official takes your fingerprints for a background check.
+Most of the time, you will need to attend an interview at the U.S. embassy or consulate in your country before receiving your visa.
+This interview includes putting you under oath and a biometrics appointment, where an official takes your fingerprints for a background check.

 There are around 38 different nonimmigrant visas for the United States.
 The type of visa you select will depend on the purpose of visiting the U.S.

 Some nonimmigrant visas you can apply for include:

 - Tourist Visa (B-2)

 - FTA (Free Trade Agreement) Professional: Chile or Singapore

 - Artist, Athlete, Entertainer (P)